 You can also organize your ad campaigns based on sales funnel stages, conversion action types, product/service types, or geographic targets.

-3. Choose your campaign names wisely
+3. Give some thoughts to your campaign names

 Name your campaigns and ad groups so that everyone on your team can immediately understand their goal and purpose.